Semester in Washington

 - Each Semester Program student will work in an internship in Washington, D.C. within the field of their choice.
 The program structure allows students to work nearly full-time in their internship, which increases their chances of securing some of the most competitive internships.

-- 3 credit hours: Semester Program Students will earn course credit for their internship during their time in Washington.
-Many will earn credit with the PSC 3392 (Washington Internship) course, but several other options exist for students in need of another course offering, including:
+- 6 credit hours: Students will earn 6 hours of course credit for their internship during their time in Washington, D.C.
+At present, most students will earn this credit with PSC 4V94, but other options exist for students in need of credit elsewhere (ex.
+Business, Journalism/News, Public Relations, etc.).
+Please contact Grant Jones with any questions.

 - Each Semester Program student will complete an independent research project on a topic of their choice during their time in Washington, for which they will earn 3 credit hours through PSC 4390.
 Not only will students have access to Washington's wealth of resources to aid in their work, but upon completion of the project, each student will have produced a high-quality writing sample to be used for future applications to law school, graduate school, or for employment.